List of Twin Star Exorcists characters: Anime Original

-He is a mysterious Basara and is very powerful.
-He is always seen wearing a mask, which seems to hold a portion of his power.
-He is the main perpetrator who achieved in tampering with the Ame-no-mihashira to access the Dragon Spots across the country pretending it's a game, in order to lure the Heavenly Commanders into a trap to extract their spiritual energy for ultimate strength.
-Having lived for hundreds of years as a Basara, Kuranashi has evolved long enough to display features almost human-like.
-His consciousness is overtaken by Yuuto when he attempts to absorb Yuuto's body, marking that Kuranashi was merely a pawn, as Yuuto had all along been waiting for him to do so to take his stolen powers.
+A mysterious and powerful Basara, he is always seen wearing a mask, which seems to hold a portion of his power.
+He is the main perpetrator who tampered with the Ame-no-mihashira to access the Dragon Spots across the country, pretending it's a game in order to lure the Heavenly Commanders into a trap to extract their spiritual energy for greater power.
+Having lived for hundreds of years as a Basara, Kuranashi has evolved to display almost human-like features.
+His consciousness is overtaken by Yuuto when he attempts to absorb Yuuto's body, revealing that Kuranashi was merely a pawn, as Yuuto had been waiting for him to do so in order to take his stolen powers.